satellite-image-deep-learning/techniques/README.md

 * [Tensorflow](https://www.tensorflow.org/tfx/guide/serving) and [pytorch](https://github.com/pytorch/serve) specific serving

 ### AWS
-* Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a relational db such as [postgres](https://aws.amazon.com/rds/postgresql/)
+* Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a db such as [postgres](https://aws.amazon.com/rds/postgresql/)
 * For batch processing use [Batch](https://aws.amazon.com/batch/).
 GPU instances are available for [batch deep learning](https://aws.amazon.com/blogs/compute/deep-learning-on-aws-batch/) inferencing.
+See how Rastervision implement this [here](https://docs.rastervision.io/en/0.13/cloudformation.html)
-* Units of processing can be performed using [Lambda](https://aws.amazon.com/lambda/) functions.
+* If processing can be performed in 15 minutes or less, serverless [Lambda](https://aws.amazon.com/lambda/) functions are an attractive option owing to their ability to scale.
 Note that lambda may not be a particularly quick solution for deep learning applications, since you do not have the option to batch inference on a GPU.
-There is also a hard runtime limit of 15 minutes, and creating a container with all the required dependencies can be a challenge.
+Creating a docker container with all the required dependencies can be a challenge.
 To get started read [Using container images to run PyTorch models in AWS Lambda](https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/)
+* Specifically created for deep learning inferencing is [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/)
 * Use [Step functions](https://aws.amazon.com/step-functions/) to orchestrate data pipelines on batch and lambda.
 If this is too limited or you want to write pipelines in python (rather than json used by step functions) checkout [Prefect](https://www.prefect.io/)
-* [Sagemaker](https://aws.amazon.com/sagemaker/) is a hosted Jupyter environment for training and deployment of ML models.
+* [Sagemaker](https://aws.amazon.com/sagemaker/) includes a hosted Jupyter environment for training of ML models.
+There are also tools for deployment of models, using docker.
 * [Deep learning AMIs](https://aws.amazon.com/machine-learning/amis/) are EC2 instances with deep learning frameworks preinstalled.
 They do require more setup from the user than Sagemaker but in return allow access to the underlying hardware, which makes debugging issues more straightforward.
 There is a [good guide to setting up your AMI instance on the Keras blog](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html)
 * [Rekognition](https://aws.amazon.com/rekognition/custom-labels-features/) custom labels is a 'no code' annotation, training and inferencing service.
 Read [Training models using Satellite (Sentinel-2) imagery on Amazon Rekognition Custom Labels](https://ryfeus.medium.com/training-models-using-satellite-imagery-on-amazon-rekognition-custom-labels-dd44ac6a3812).
 For a comparison with Azure and Google alternatives [read this article](https://blog.roboflow.com/automl-vs-rekognition-vs-custom-vision/)
 * When developing you will definitely want to use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) and probably [aws-data-wrangler](https://github.com/awslabs/aws-data-wrangler)